samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 Few creatures fight to the death.
 Nearly all creatures have survival instincts that cause them to reevaluate their tactics in the face of their own destruction.
 Sapient creatures confronted by obviously more numerous or powerful opponents usually try to avoid battle.
 But brave, desperate, or devoted creatures might never retreat from a battle.

 If you can’t decide whether a creature is willing to fight, have it make a DC 10 Wisdom saving throw before [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative) is rolled.
 You can set the DC higher or lower if you like.
-On a failed save, the creature either flees or tries to parley with the enemy (see “[Avoiding or Ending a Fight](#AvoidingorEndingaFight)” below).
+On a failed save, the creature either flees or tries to parley with the enemy (see "[Avoiding or Ending a Fight](#AvoidingorEndingaFight)" below).
 On a successful save, the creature is willing to fight.
 When dealing with a group of creatures, the leader makes this saving throw on behalf of the group.

 When creatures that are already engaged in battle realize they’re likely to lose, they usually try to exit that battle.
 A monster is likely to flee if either of the following is true: